vftens/ChatGPT-Micro-Cap-Experiment/Start Your Own/README.md

    python "Start Your Own/Generate_Graph.py" --baseline-equity 100 --start-date 2023-01-01 --end-date 2023-12-31
    ```
 3. **View the chart**
-   - A window opens showing your portfolio value and a $100 investment in the S&P 500.
+   - A window opens showing your portfolio value vs. S&P 500.
+Results will be adjusted for baseline equity.

-**Note: All prompting is manual currently.**

-All of this is still VERY NEW, so there is likely bugs.
+All of this is still VERY NEW, so there is bugs.
 Please reach out if you find an issue or have a question.

 Both scripts are designed for beginners, feel free to experiment and modify them as you learn.